interplaynetary/free-association/src/lib/commons/v5/free-association.md

 **Provider's-Available-Capacity** = How much they can give right now

+**Step 1: Filter Recipients (Critical for Correct Allocation)**

+**Who Gets Considered?**
+- Only people who have **compatible slots** with the provider's capacity slot
+- **Compatible means**: Time windows overlap + Location matches + Type matches
+- Only people who have **mutual recognition** with the provider

+**This filtering is crucial:**
+- If the Kitchen offers "Tuesday 2-4pm, 100 meals", we don't allocate to someone who needs "Wednesday meals"
+- Even though they both "need food", their time windows don't overlap
+- We only consider recipients whose need slots are actually compatible (space-time-type match)

+**Example:**
+- Kitchen offers: "Tuesday 2-4pm, Downtown, 100 meals"
+- Alice needs: "Tuesday 3-5pm, Downtown, 40 meals" → ✅ Compatible (time overlaps)
+- Bob needs: "Wednesday 2-4pm, Downtown, 30 meals" → ❌ Not compatible (wrong day)
+- Only Alice gets considered for allocation

-**Step 1: Calculate Mutual Recognition Share**
+**Step 2: Calculate Mutual Recognition Share (Filtered Normalization)**

 **Your-Mutual-Recognition-Share** =
 - Your Mutual-Recognition with Provider
-- Divided by the sum of Provider's Mutual-Recognition with everyone
+- Divided by the sum of Provider's Mutual-Recognition with everyone **who passed the filter in Step 1**

-This means: "Out of all the people this provider mutually recognizes, what fraction is your relationship?"
+This means: "Out of all the people this provider mutually recognizes **who need this type of resource**, what fraction is your relationship?"

-**Step 2: Calculate Your Portion**
+**Step 3: Calculate Your Portion**

 **Your-Raw-Allocation** =
 - Provider's Available Capacity
-- Times Your Mutual-Recognition Share
+- Times Your Mutual-Recognition Share (from Step 2)
 - Times Your Active Need
-- Divided by the sum of (everyone's Active Need × their Mutual-Recognition Share)
+- Divided by the sum of (everyone's Active Need × their Mutual-Recognition Share) **from the filtered set**

-**Step 3: Cap at Your Need**
+**Step 4: Cap at Your Need**

 **Your-Final-Allocation** = minimum(Your-Raw-Allocation, Your-Actual-Need)